 Writing always gives me pleasure and it’s never far from my thoughts, although I do less now than I would like.

 I’ve been thinking again about the advantages of writing life stories recently because a support group has invited me to work with its members who want to write their stories.
 I’m excited because in the new year I’ll embark on this new adventure.
+Here’s the post I wrote about my involvement with Fin WA and this new project.

 My brief includes to teach, encourage and support people to write down their memories and stories.
 Together, we hope to produce a book at the end of the process.